Home School Association

 Questions and Suggestions

-Before calling a Board Member with a question, please be sure the answer cannot be found in these guidelines or elsewhere on this website.
-If you call, please leave a message as to the nature of your business, and your call will be returned at the appropriate volunteers’ earliest convenience.
+Before emailing with a question, please be sure the answer cannot be found in these guidelines or elsewhere on this website.
+If you email, we will respond as soon as possible during a normal work week.

-Please feel free to bring any constructive ideas for improvement of the group to any Board Member.
+Please feel free to bring any constructive ideas for improvement of the group to Administration.
 You are welcome to share your ideas verbally, but written suggestions will be far more likely to receive follow up.

 Grievances and Conflict